npruehs/ue4-rts/README.md

 1. If you checked ShowHotkeyConstructionProgressBars, bind the action ShowConstructionProgressBars (e.g. to the LeftAlt key).
 1. In your RTSHUD, implement the DrawConstructionProgressBar event as desired.

+#### Showing Production Progress Bars

+1. In your RTSHUD, set AlwaysShowProductionProgressBars, ShowHoverProductionProgressBars, ShowSelectionProductionProgressBars and ShowHotkeyProductionProgressBars as desired.
+1. If you checked ShowHotkeyProductionProgressBars, bind the action ShowProductionProgressBars (e.g. to the LeftAlt key).
+1. In your RTSHUD, implement the DrawProductionProgressBar event as desired.

 #### Showing Hovered Unit Effects

 1. In your RTSHUD, implement the DrawHoveredActorEffect event as desired.